rwojsznis/wisper-event/README.md

 ## Limitations and Assumptions

 - This gem focuses on improving event structure, not on Wisper's delivery mechanisms
-- Global listeners are not fully supported with structured events
+- Global listeners are not supported with structured events
 - Asynchronous event handling is not directly supported - if you need to trigger async jobs, do so explicitly in your listeners
 - Every structured event must be handled by listeners that include `Wisper::Listener`
+- `on` / `with` events mapping is not supported as it makes no sense with structured events